Xunnamius/next-test-api-route-handler/README.md

 > This documentation is for version 4 of NTARH.
 See [here][1] for version 3's documentation.

 > \[!NOTE]\
-> App Router support is still experimental and, with the next major release of Next.js
+> NTARH's App Router support is for the moment experimental.
+If you're having issues
-> approaching, for the moment precarious.
-If you're having issues, consider adding
+> with App Router emulation specifically, consider adding your feedback to [this
-> your feedback to [this discussion][2].
+> discussion][2].

 Trying to unit test your Next.js API routes?
-Tired of hacking something together with express/node-mocks-http and writing a bunch of boring test infra just to get some passing unit tests?
+Tired of hacking something together with express/node-mocks-http and writing a bunch of boring test infra just to get some passing tests?
 Want your [App Router][3] handlers to receive an _actual_ [`NextRequest`][4] object?
 Want your [Pages Router][5] handlers to receive _actual_ [`NextApiRequest`][6] and [`NextApiResponse`][6] objects?
 Then look no further! 🤩

 [`next-test-api-route-handler`][x-badge-repo-link] (NTARH) uses Next.js's
-internal API resolver to precisely emulate API route handling.
+internal resolvers to precisely emulate route handling.
 To guarantee stability, this package is [automatically tested][7] against [each release of Next.js][8] and Node.js.
 Go forth and test confidently!

 <br />